MauricioTRP/MauricioTRP/README.md

 - 👋 Hi, I’m @MauricioTRP
-- 👀 I’m interested in Rails, Maths and Music 🎺
+- 👀 I’m interested in Web Development, Maths and Music 🎺
+- I know RoR, JS, SQL and
-- 🌱 Currently getting better with Views Components using erb files
+- 🌱 Currently getting better at PHP
 - 📫 You can reachme at mauriciofb@gmail.com

 <!---